 However, if you want to get the spark back or keep it going, it takes work to invigorate it with dates, flirting, and other active expressions of love and desire.

-The difference between actively expressing love and passively expressing it are profound and can make a huge difference in your relationship.
+The difference between actively expressing love and passively expressing it is profound and can make a huge difference in your relationship.

 It's buying flowers on Valentine's Day out of habit or obligation rather than enthusiasm or excitement.